cea-hpc/modules/INSTALL.rst

 .. instopt:: --enable-new-features

- Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 4.
-This option is equivalent to the cumulative use of :instopt:`--enable-auto-handling`, :instopt:`--enable-color`, :instopt:`--with-icase=search<--with-icase>`, :instopt:`--enable-extended-default` and :instopt:`--enable-advanced-version-spec`. (default=no)
+ Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 5.
+This option does not enable other configuration option currently. (default=no)

  .. only:: html

     .. versionadded:: 4.7

+    .. versionchanged:: 5.0
+       Configuration option has been reset following major version change as :instopt:`--enable-auto-handling`, :instopt:`--enable-color`,
+       :instopt:`--with-icase=search<--with-icase>`,
+       :instopt:`--enable-extended-default` and
+       :instopt:`--enable-advanced-version-spec` are set by default on Modules 5.

 .. instopt:: --enable-mcookie-version-check